LiLabAtVT/I2GDS2025/Group2/README.md

 ```

 **For reviewers: if the Linux portion of the pipeline ran succesfully, you should have a folder "annotations" containing five folders with titles like "SRR18209240_spades_prokka" from the Prokka output.
 With the annotated genomes, you are now ready for the R portion of this pipeline (next half of course).**

+## R script

+Input file "core_gene_alignment_filtered.aln" can be downloaded from "/projects/intro2gds/I2GDS2025/G2_PlantDisease/panaroo_results"
+other files can be found in "Rscript"